 This query lists functions that average invocation time is more than 200 milliseconds and contains cold start.
 So, if something goes wrong with your functions you can easily see in list.
 So, searching for issues is a way to track your serverless system.
 What if you can check for these issues using your detailed queries periodically?
 Thundra provides you to troubleshoot problems in your serverless system and handle them using Alerts.

 In Thundra, you can save queries that are written for function, invocations and traces as alert policy.
-Thanks to alerts in Thundra you will be notified about your system metrics and bottlenecks.
+In favor of alert policies, you will be notified about your system metrics and bottlenecks.

 For example, you can say that when there are functions whose health is under 95 in 1 hour, I'd like to be notified.
 All you have to do is writing a query on Functions Page and save that as alert.
 While saving alert policy, you can decide in which periods this condition will be checked.
 In Thundra, you can select a period in a wide range such as "Every 1 minute" to "Every month".